alexscheitlin/master-project-evoting/voter-frontend/README.md

 ## Set Up

 The `Ballot.json` inside `src/contract-abis` is the same that exists in the authority frontend.
-Basically the `.sol` files are compiled in `contracs` and then copied into `voting-authority-backend/solidity/toDeploy` and `voter-frontend/src/contract-abis`
+Basically the `.sol` files are compiled in `contracts` and then copied into `voting-authority-backend/solidity/toDeploy` and `voter-frontend/src/contract-abis`

 ### link mp-crypto first